 Hexadecimal: The Programmer's Shorthand

 This key facts covers Hexadecimal: The Programmer's Shorthand within Binary & Hex for GCSE Computer Science.
-Revise Binary & Hex in Memory & Storage for GCSE Computer Science with 15 exam-style questions and 22 flashcards.
-This topic appears regularly enough that it should still be part of a steady revision cycle.
-It is section 8 of 14 in this topic.
+Revise Binary & Hex in 3.3 Data Representation for GCSE Computer Science with 16 exam-style questions and 22 flashcards.
+This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+It is section 8 of 15 in this topic.
 Use this key facts to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position